Nutrition and dietetics referrals

 • Weight faltering

-• Selective eating problems including in autistic spectrum disorders (if severe please consider referral to the specialist feeding clinic)
+• Fussy eating (if there are severe selective eating problems, including in autistic spectrum disorders, please consider referral to the specialist feeding clinic)

 Referral contacts